-SOARÉ begins its life in the Mekong River.
-The waterway is teeming with water hyacinth, the vibrantly green plant SOARÉ is made from.
-But the river is an important transport and trade route too, and water hyacinth grows incredibly fast, doubling its population if left unchecked for just two weeks.
-That makes it a valuable renewable resource, but also a potential hazard that can clog the river.
+The Vietnamese waterway Mekong is teeming with water hyacinth, the vibrantly green plant SOARÉ is made from.
+It grows incredibly fast, making it a valuable renewable resource, but also a potential hazard that can clog the river.

-People living near the riverbank harvest and dry the water hyacinth and then weave the stalks together.
-Many women undertake the task in order to keep the river passable, to preserve the tradition of their handicraft and to earn extra money for their families.
+People living by the river, mainly women, harvest water hyacinth and weave the stalks together.
+This keeps the river passable, preserves the tradition and earns them extra money.

-Lillemor and her colleagues found themselves sitting in the homes of these weavers, listening to stories about their lives and how SOARÉ has made a positive impact.
+Lillemor Franzén and her colleagues found themselves sitting in the homes of these weavers, listening to stories about how SOARÉ has made a positive impact.

-“One woman told us that thanks to SOARÉ her daughter is now training to become a teacher,” says Lillemor.
-“So, this is really good extra income.”
+“One woman told us that thanks to SOARÉ her daughter is now training to become a teacher,” she says.

-The weavers have the freedom to decide how much and how often they work.
-Usually, two or three gather in one of their homes to work together.
-They chat, laugh, keep an eye on the farms and look after their children who are too young for school.
-The older children are in school nearby and come home for lunch, which their mothers prepare and enjoy with them.
+Usually, two or three weavers gather in one of their homes to work together.
+They chat, laugh, keep an eye on the farms and look after the children who are too young for school.

-“I feel so proud working at IKEA when I see this,” says Lillemor, thinking back to the time she spent talking with the weavers.
-“It gets to your heart, really.
-And you feel, oh!
-We are doing good.”
+“I feel so proud working at IKEA when I see this,” says Lillemor, “It gets to your heart, really.”

 The team decided the solution to meeting growing customer demands for natural fibre placemats is to introduce more of them, but machine-made.
-That gives the customer a wider selection to choose from and it takes the sales pressure off SOARÉ.
-The machine-made placemats can be produced in higher quantities than handmade placemats, and SOARÉ production can continue as it is.
+Customers get a wider selection to choose from and sales pressure is taken off SOARÉ.
+Machine-made placemats can be produced in higher quantities than handmade, and SOARÉ production can continue as it is.

 “We always have the intention here to do good business, and we are,” says Lillemor.
 “And on my trip to Vietnam I found that SOARÉ has a purpose greater than business.”